sidebase/nuxt-session/README.md

 The `nuxt-session` maintains sessions: Persistent data across different requests by the same client (or: "user").
 To maintain these sessions, `nuxt-session` sets a cookie with a unique client id for the currently connected client.
 Then after the cookie is set, the client will be uniquely identifiable by the server as long as:
 - the client sends this cookie on all subsequent requests,
 - the clients stay is shorter than the maximum session duration (default: 10 minutes, can be infinite in theory),
-- the server does not loose it's data (e.g., due to a broken hard-drive)
+- the server does not lose its data (e.g., due to a broken hard-drive)

 We call this "stay" that lasts as long as the above criteria are met a session.